 What do you mean when you say you farm organically?

 My farm and therefore everything I grow on it is 100% USDA certified organic.
 What that means is that I follow all of the USDA standards for organic production and that I undergo an inspection every year to certify that I am indeed following the rules.

 So what are the standards?
 At their most basic, they state that an organic farmer must not use or have used for the previous three years any synthetic chemicals of any kind on one’s farm.
 That means no man-made insecticides, herbicides or fungicides.
 A certified organic farmer can kill no organisms with manmade chemicals whether viruses, bacteria, weeds or insects; even rat poison is banned.
 To be certified organic, one must use no synthetic fertilizers, no hormones, no sewage sludge and no genetically modified organisms of any kind.

-I have been growing vegetables since I helped in my parents’ gardens as a young child, and I have been farming for the past 20 years.
+I have been growing vegetables organically since I helped in my parents’ gardens as a young child, and I have been farming organically for my entire farming career.
 So, I didn’t convert to organic farming.
 It is all I have ever known.
 I learned it from my parents and put that knowledge to work when I started out in my first year farming in 1993.
 In all those years, I have never raised food in any way that couldn’t be certified organic under the USDA rules.

 But for me, a true definition of organic goes beyond a list of rules, a list of do’s and don’ts.